Who we are

 - Scanning Electron Microscope unit (SEM)

-Massive Parallel Sequencing
+Massive Parallel Sequencing unit

 The Sequencing Facility of NKUA provides interdisciplinary research, allowing the implementation of collaborations within NKUA and with external partners.
 It supports a wide array of projects, from fundamental research in genomics, metagenomics, molecular medicine, clinical diagnostics as well as population studies.
 Collaborative efforts often lead to groundbreaking discoveries and innovations supported by the facility’s advanced sequencing capabilities